I have just finished my first ever InterRail trip, which was a 22-day trip with an InterRail Flexi Global Pass.

 This is really down to you.
-I had a first class pass, which meant I could sit in first or second class.
-This is useful if you haven’t made a reservation and first class is full, which does happen, because you might be lucky and find a seat in one of the second class carriages.
-If you have a second class ticket, you can only sit in second class.
-The ticket inspectors will insist you move if you have a second class pass but are in a first class carriage.
+I had a first-class rail pass, which meant I could sit in first or second class.
+This is useful if you haven’t made a reservation and first class is full, which does happen, because you might be lucky and find a seat in one of the second-class carriages.
+If you have a second-class ticket, you can only sit in second class.
+The ticket inspectors will insist you move if you have a second-class pass but are in a first-class carriage.
 I witnessed that a few times.

 Before you go